 The first rank (White) offers 20% commission on all retail sales.
 To move up to Yellow, you need to hit $125 in wholesale lifetime sales.
 That’s $125 total, not $125 per month.

 One side note is that the requirements are calculated in wholesale amounts.
 The wholesale amount is 75% of the retail volume for any commissionable sale.

 The next rank (Yellow) is unusual because you’re still not earning from a team.
 The company argues that people need to learn to sell before they get involved in team building.
 The commission for this rank is 25%.
 To move up, you need $500 in sales.
 Again, this is total sales (and includes the $125 for the previous month).

 I love this style.
 It places the emphasis on sales first and foremost, which is where it should be.
 From this point, the system does get more familiar.
 As you go up the ranks, you start to work on recruit a team, and the bonuses that you get increase as well.

 The plan does contain fewer bonuses than other companies and you can’t earn from as many generations as you may expect.

 In fact, there is only one main bonus outside of this plan, which is a Fast Start bonus.
-For that, you need to recruit three people and earn $2,000 in sales within the first 90 days.
+This provides free products if you hit certain success goals within your first 60 days as a distributor.

 The reason for the simplicity is probably the focus on sales.
 In fact, the requirements to progress through the ranks are less complicated than other companies as well.
 You do still need to get decent sales across your team and to recruit others.
 In the later ranks, you need to make sure some of your team members are promoted as well.